Lead Classes: General Information

 • You need to set up the system to automatically assign new leads to the appropriate owners.

-In MYOB Advanced, you can group leads into classes and gather different sets of additional information about the leads in each class.
-You can define classes on the Lead Classes (CR207000) form based on your company’s business needs and get a comprehensive view of your business, from leads to revenue.
-Lead classes help you quickly distribute leads between owners, enter the settings of contacts, business accounts, and opportunities you create based on the lead, and define a default email account for sending emails to leads.
+In MYOB Acumatica, you can group leads into classes and gather different sets of additional information about the leads in each class.
+You can define classes on the Lead Classes (CR207000) form based on your company’s business needs.
+Lead classes help you quickly distribute leads between owners, define a default email account for sending emails to leads, and enter the settings of contacts, business accounts, and opportunities you create based on the lead.

 A lead class is a grouping entity for leads that share at least one common characteristic.
 Lead classes are used for reporting purposes and for providing default values during data entry of individual leads.
 When a user creates a lead, the user can first select the applicable lead class, which causes the system to use the values of the class as default values for the lead.
 The system also loads any attributes—UI elements that you can configure, specifying their names, control types (check box, text box, or combo box), and possible values (for boxes with predefined options)—that you have defined for the class, so that the user can enter these values for the lead.